jpvanoosten/VolumeTiledForwardShading/README.md

 This section describes troubleshooting tips if the demo does not run.

- * If the demo does not run make sure you have read the Requirements and Installation sections of this document.
+ * If the demo does not run make sure you have read the [Prerequisite](#prerequisite) section of this document.
- * If you still have problems running the demo then leave a comment on the website and I will try to answer your comment.
+ * If it is still not working, post an issue in the [Issues](https://github.com/jpvanoosten/VolumeTiledForwardShading/issues) for this repo on GitHub.

 Website for more information: https://www.3dgep.com/volume-tiled-forward-shading/